Contact handles, duality, and sutured Floer homology: Triangle cobordisms

 The contact 1-handle maps have a simple description in terms of diagrams; one simply adds a band with ends at the feet of the 1-handle.
-There are two dividing arcs on the band, and they are distinguished: One intersects $R_{\bs}' \times I \subset Z_{\as,\bs,\gs}$ nontrivially, while one is disjoint from $R_{\bs}' \times I$; see Figure~\ref{fig::52}.
-Let us call the edge that intersects $R_{\bs}' \times I$ the ``inner'' dividing arc of the 1-handle.
-The other edge we call the ``outer'' dividing arc.
-We will write $e_o$ for the outer arcs, and $e_i$ for the inner arcs.
+There are two dividing arcs on the boundary of the band, and they are distinguished: One intersects $I\times R_{\bs}\subset Z_{\as,\bs,\gs}$ nontrivially, while the other is disjoint from $I\times R_{\bs}$; see Figure~\ref{fig::52}.
+Let us call the edge that intersects $I\times R_{\bs} $ the ``interior'' dividing arc of the 1-handle.
+The other edge we call the ``exterior'' dividing arc.
+We will write $E_{\Int}$ for the interior arcs, and $E_{\ext}$ for the exterior arcs.

-Note that the attaching circles of the 2-handles only intersect the dividing set along the contact 1-handles, and only along the inner arcs $e_i$.
-Hence, on the level of diagrams, the contact 2-handle map involves adding a band between two points on inner edges of the bands for the contact 1-handles we added, and also adding an $\a$-curve and a $\b$-curve.
+Note that the attaching circles of the 2-handles only intersect the dividing set along the contact 1-handles, and only along the interior arcs $E_{\Int}$.
+Hence, on the level of diagrams, the contact 2-handle map involves adding a band to $E_{\Int}$, and also adding an $\a$-curve and a $\b$-curve.

-Recall that the contact 2-handles were obtained by picking a basis of arcs for $H_1(R_{\bs}, \cI_0)$.
-A collection of pairwise disjoint arcs on $R_{\bs}$ that form a basis of $H_1(R_{\bs},\cI_0)$ is the same as a handle decomposition of $R_{\bs}$ into 1-handles that are attached to a neighborhood of $\cI_0$ in $R_{\bs}$.
-Hence, when we add all the 2-handle bands to the 1-handle bands, we get a copy of $\bar{R}_{\bs}$ (the orientation of the new copy of $\bar{R}_{\bs}$ becomes apparent if one analyzes the orientation of the band added by a contact 2-handle in Section~\ref{sec:2-handle}).

-We call the collection of $\b$-curves that we add with the contact 2-handles $\bar{\ds}_{\bs}$, and we call the $\a$-curves that we add $\es$.
-By assumption, we start at the disjoint uninon of $\cH_{\as,\bs}=(\S,\as,\bs)$ and a weak conjugate
+We will write $\Sigma_0$ for the new portion of the Heegaard surface, which is added by the contact 1-handles and 2-handles.
+We will shortly see that $\Sigma_0$ can be identified with $\bar{R}_{\bs}$; see equation~\eqref{eq:phidiffeomorphism} below.
+We call the collection of $\b$-curves that we add with the contact 2-handles $\bar{\ds}_{\bs}$ (the notation will be justified below; see equation~\eqref{eq:phidiffeomorphism}), and we call the $\a$-curves that we add $\es$.